qianli10000/ISLET/README.md

 ls()
 ```

-`case_obs` is a gene expression value data frame of 1,000 genes by 300 cancer sample, for the cancer group. `ctrl_obs` is a gene expression value data frame of 1,000 genes by 300 control sample, for the control group.
+It contains two `SummarizedExperiment` objects containing the following elements, respectively for each object:

-`case_prop` is a cell proportion matrix of 300 cancer samples by 6 cell types, for the cancer group. `ctrl_prop` is a cell proportion matrix of 300 control samples by 6 cell types, for the control group.
+`counts` stores the gene expression value of 50 genes by 300 sample.
+100 cancer/control subjects times 3 repeated measurement each subject.

-`case_subject` is a two-column data frame showing the relationship between the 300 cancer samples and their 100 subjects, for the cancer group.
-The first column is the sample_id.
-The second column is the subject_id.
-Each subject has 3 repeated/temporal measurements. `ctrl_subject` is a two-column data frame showing the relationship between the 300 control samples and their 100 subjects, for the control group.
-The format is the same with `case_subject`.
+`colData` component stores the sample meta-data.
+First column is the subject ID, shows the relationship between the 300 samples IDs and their 100 subject IDs.
+The remaining 6 columns (i.e. column 2-7) are the cell type proportions of all samples by their 6 cell types.

 # Data preparation
 This should always be the first step to before using ISLET for deconvolution or testing.
 This initial step for will prepare your data input ready for downstream deconvolution (function `islet.solve`) and/or differentially expressed gene testing (function `islet.test`).